retrofuturejosh/Confluent-Certified-Developer-Apache-Kafka-Study-Guide/KafkaConsumer.md

 ### Rebalance Listeners

-run code when partitions are added or removed from consumer by passing `ConsumerRebalanceListener` when calling `()` method.
+run code when partitions are added or removed from consumer by passing `ConsumerRebalanceListener` when calling `subscribe()` method.
 There are two methods to implement:
 1. `onPartitionsRevoked` - called before rebalancing starts and after consumer stopped consuming messages.
 You can commit offsets so next consumer will know exactly where to start
 2. `onPartitionsAssigned` - callsed after partitions have been assigned, before consuming messages